What can we help you with?

 Note: In order to map column values, the mapped columns will need to be on the origin board and the receiving board.
 If you see the column you would like to map, but no blue + sign, hover over the empty field (i.e. with the Files column).

-As part of our cross-board automations, we have a few recipes that involve matching the same data between items on two different boards in order to connect them.
-To locate these recipes, simply type "match" into the search bar in the automations center!
+As part of our cross-board automations, we have a few templates that involve matching the same data between items on two different boards in order to connect them.
+To locate these templates, search for "match" in the Automation center.Screenshot 2024-10-28 at 14.34.49 1.png

-These recipes work by identifying the same data points from two separate boards, as defined in the recipe that you choose, and then linking the items together where the data matches using a Connect Boards Column
+These templates work by identifying the same data points from two separate boards, as defined in the template that you choose, and then linking the items together where the data matches using a Connect Boards Column

 When column changes, connect the item where the new value matched this column in another board.

-Now, if an assignee on the current board changes to the same assignee that is already located on the High Level Projects board, the two items will be connected right away in the selected Connect Boards Column!
+Now if an item the Improved text column on the current board changes to the same Name that is already located on the Product Launch board, the two items will be connected right away in the selected Connect Boards Column.

 Best practices

-• It's best not to use more than two of the same match automation recipe on the same board.
+• It's best not to use more than two of the same match automation template on the same board.

 • We recommend adding the match automation on the board that is updated most often rather than the board that remains more static.